nmc97/metabarcoding_at_cefas_tutorial/docs/source/dada2.rst

   When to use:

   If you like working within the command line instead of R, this could be ideal.
 Familiarity with Dada2 methods is necessary to ensure the parameters involved are correct for your data.
 It has many automatically generted outputs that may be very useful e.g. MicrobiomeAnalyst, phyloseq and Rhea input files, and very nice html log files.
 Rhea is incorporated into Dadaist2 so some statistical analysis can be conducted using this package.
-The only con is that there are a lot of scripts to become familiar with before the full potential of the pipeline is available to a user.

 Installation
 ------------